Skip to content

 However, the advent of digital technology and its dominance in our workplaces have significantly altered this dynamic, creating a "digital leash" that keeps people tethered to their devices and the associated notifications.
 The percentage of time that office-based employees spend at their desks has skyrocketed to approximately 90%, fostering an environment where the expectation to be constantly available has become the norm.

-This shift towards constant connectivity has introduced several challenges, notably in the realm of attention management and executive function.
-The barrage of digital notifications, the expectation of immediate responses, and a culture of multitasking have collectively led to a state where disruptions and task-switching are frequent.
-These conditions not only diminish the quality of work produced but also lead to burnout and a decline in overall mental health, as examined in this Perceptyx research.
-The repercussions of an always-on culture are multi-faceted, affecting not just the individual's productivity but also their engagement with work and sense of fulfillment.
+Constant connectivity has introduced serious challenges around attention management and executive function.
+The barrage of digital notifications, the expectation of immediate responses, and a culture of multitasking have collectively created a state where disruptions and task-switching are the norm.
+These conditions diminish the quality of work produced and lead to burnout and declining mental healthas examined in this Perceptyx research.

-Since 2019, data insights from the Perceptyx Benchmark Database paint a detailed picture of these changes and their impacts across multiple dimensions of employee engagement and well-being.
+Since 2019, the Perceptyx Benchmark Database has tracked these changes across multiple dimensions of employee engagement and well-being.
+Here's what the data reveals.

 Perceptyx’s data, measured by a 5-point agreement scale, reveals a short-term trend of declining employee engagement during those four years, with a cumulative decrease in favorability of -1.6 points by 2023.
 This general decline encompasses several key facets of engagement: